Skip advert

 3.5 out of 5

 Inside the Corsa Electric, you’d never know you were driving an electric car.
 It all feels reassuringly familiar, with a logical dashboard design and space for all your odds and ends.
-A recent facelift hasn’t changed all that much, although top-spec cars now get a glossier 10-inch touchscreen running the latest software, while the centre console has been decluttered and there’s also a new steering wheel.
+A recent facelift hasn’t changed all that much, although top-spec cars now get a glossier 10-inch touchscreen running the latest software, while the centre console has been decluttered and there’s a new steering wheel.

 Advertisement - Article continues below